playcanvas/developer.playcanvas.com/docs/user-manual/editor/realtime-collaboration.md

 ## Viewport Cameras

-Each user in the scene is represented in the [Viewport](../viewport) by a colored, wireframe camera frustum shaded.
+Each user in the scene is represented in the [Viewport](../viewport) by a colored, wireframe camera frustum.

 ![Viewport Cameras](/images/user-manual/editor/realtime-collaboration/viewport-cameras.webp)